-The Management Company notifies investors that unitholders may not assert all their investor rights directly against the Fund as the investors are themselves not registered in their own name in the Fund's register of unitholders.
+The Management Company would like to make investors aware of the fact that unitholders may not assert all their investor rights directly against the Fund as they are not registered in the Fund's register of unitholders in their own name.
 Since investors may only invest in the Fund via an intermediary, who acquires the investment in its name but on behalf of the investor, it is possible that not all rights pertaining to the investment can be upheld directly against the Fund by the unitholder.
 Investors are advised to inform themselves of their rights.

-The Management Regulations of the Fund were published for the first time on 17 January 2007 in the "Mémorial".
+The Management Regulations of the Fund were published for the first time on 25 February 1998 in the "Mémorial".
+A number of amendments have been made, which were carried out in accordance with the Management Regulations.
 A notice of the most recent amendment is published in the electronic platform for companies and associations (Recueil Electroniques des Sociétés et Associations, hereinafter "RESA").
 The current version of the Management Regulations dated 21 July 2023 has been filed with the Luxembourg Trade and Companies Register, where it is available for inspection.